VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

 Process

 I co-led the design of this tool, focusing on ease of use, scalability, and accessibility.
-We relied heavily on review and collaboration with a VA forms accessibility expert and guidance from our product owner.
+We relied heavily on reviews and collaboration with a VA forms accessibility expert, as well as guidance from our product owner.

-• Led UX strategy, user flows, and high-fidelity UI design
+• Owned the UX strategy, user flows, and high-fidelity UI design

-• Collaborated closely with engineering and product to shape feasible MVP scope
+• Collaborated closely with engineering and product to shape (and reshape) a feasible MVP roadmap

-• Structured stakeholder demos and feedback loops to guide iteration
+• Structured stakeholder demos and feedback loops around rapid iteration

 • Documented design decisions, component logic, and handoff workflows for future teams